Small Living Room Ideas

 - To create a feeling of maximum space, use the same light color palette on the walls, floors, cabinets, window treatments, and trim work.
 Add no more than two to three colors in a small space.

 - Monochromatic color schemes are the best room designs for small spaces.
-Typical colors for home staging are whites, beiges, or greys in varying textures and accessories.
+Typical colors for monochromatic or monotone color schemes are whites, beiges, or greys in varying hues, although any color can be used.
+Excitement can be added by introducing different textures in fabrics and accessories.
+A monotone color scheme simply uses less variation of tone, as pictured above.

 Small living room ideas for pattern and texture